-Years later trail runners became another options.
+These days trail runners are the most common footwear worn by people who finish long hikes like the Appalachian Trail, the Pacific Crest Trail, or the Camino De Santiago.
 Trail runners are simply running shoes that have soles designed to have good traction on trails rather than paved streets.
 They have many of the same properties of our camp shoes: light weight, comfortable, and more breathable than our boots.
 They are optimized for comfort rather than protection.
 I have come to love using trail runners and no longer even own a pair of boots.

-Trainrunners don’t provide what most people think of as ankle control… but most boots aren’t significantly better.
+Trainrunners don’t provide what most people think of as ankle support… but most boots aren’t significantly better.
 Boots typically prevent excessive forward / reverse motion which trail runners do not provide.
-But in most cases it’s lateral motion that results in ankle injuries.. and most boot provide little protection from lateral motion.
+But in most cases it’s lateral motion that results in ankle injuries.
+Most boot provide little protection from lateral motion.
 If the boot doesn’t feel like a ski boot or a mid-calf military jump boot, than it’s most likely not giving you full ankle support.

-What most boots and trail runners do provide is a good heel cup and foot bed which provides a good foundation for your foot, making it less lightly that your foot will end up at a bad angle.
+What most boots and trail runners do provide is a good traction, a heel cup and foot bed which provides a good foundation for your foot, making it less likely that your foot will end up at a bad angle.

 Wearing boots provide a sense of invulnerability, which can lead to excessive carelessness about foot placement.
 Wearing trail runners tends to make people aware (at least at an unconscious level) of the conditions they are walking on.
 The combination of higher situational awareness, better tactile feedback, and more agile feet, make it easier to place feet and enables people to recover a bad placement before full body weight is applied.